-As I sat in my accommodation in Les Houches about to embark on hiking the Tour du Mt Blanc, I had to reflect that it was ‘third time lucky’!
+As I sat in my accommodation in Les Houches about to embark on hiking the Tour du Mont Blanc, I had to reflect that it was ‘third time lucky’!

-Two years ago I was all set for hiking the Tour du Mt Blanc when I was let down by the British Home Office who kept my passport far longer than they should have.
+Two years ago I was all set for hiking the mont blanc hike when I was let down by the British Home Office who kept my passport far longer than they should have.
 Last year I had the trip all planned and booked again when I dropped a knife on my foot, severed the tendon and ended up in a plaster cast.

 So perhaps you can forgive me for feeling a bit paranoid.
 But this year it is really happening.
 I have trained; I have packed carefully; I have researched and booked my flights, accommodation and transfers.
 I am in Les Houches and I am ready to go.

 It is my first time in the Alps in summer – I have only been here to ski before – and the contrast with winter conditions is remarkable.
-It is so green with forest-covered slopes – it is lush!
-The sun was baking the earth from a cloudless blue sky.
+It is so green, with forest-covered slopes – it is lush!
+The sun is baking the earth from a cloudless blue sky…

-How to plan for hiking the Tour du Mt Blanc
+How to plan hiking the Tour du Mont Blanc

-The Tour du Mt Blanc is one of the world’s most famous long distance hikes.
-It is a circuit of the magnificent Mt Blanc massif, on paths that cover around 170 kilometres (105 miles).
+The Tour du Mont Blanc is one of the world’s most famous long distance hikes.
+It is a circuit of the magnificent Mt Blanc (height 4,808m or 15,777ft) massif, on paths that cover around 170 kilometres (105 miles).
 People generally hike the TMB between mid June and late September, with August being the busiest period.

 There is significant height gain and loss every day with many passes to cross so it is not to be taken lightly.
 In fact the accumulated height gain and loss is in the region of 10,000 metres (32,800 ft).

 One of the very interesting things I discovered while hiking the tour is that there are many ways to ‘skin this cat’, if you see what I mean.
 I met people who were cramming the hike into seven days by using buses and trains to cut corners.
 I met people who were walking massively long days to finish in eight days.
-I met people walking with an organised tour group and people walking on an organised but self-guided tour.
-I met people whose bags were being carried by pack horses (cheaters).
+I met people walking with an organised tour group and people doing the tour du mont blanc self guided but with route notes provided and accommodation bookings made for them.
+I met people whose bags were being carried by pack horses!
+This hike is for everyone.

-The other big variation I noticed is in the route of the tour itself.
+The other big variation I noticed is in the mt blanc routes.
 Not just whether people are hiking clockwise or anti-clockwise, but how the route and the route markings seem to have changed over the years.
 The three countries each have their own system of route marking for a start, although the new green TMB branding appears throughout.

 In many places you can still see the old painted red and white splotch markers.
-There was some variation between the popular Tour du Mt Blanc Kev Reynolds guidebook, the IGN map I carried and the waymarking signs.
+There was some variation between the popular Tour du Mt Blanc Kev Reynolds guidebook from Cicerone, the tour du mont blanc map from IGN and the waymarking signs.
 There seemed to be some old routes that are no longer followed and many more variants – perhaps to meet the needs of the many different types of trekkers and levels of fitness.